uccser/cs-unplugged/csunplugged/topics/content/en/searching-algorithms/curriculum-integrations/biography.md

 The first mention of the binary search algorithm seems to have been made by [John Mauchly](http://history-computer.com/People/MauchlyBio.html).

-{image file-path="img/topics/sergey-brin-and-larry-page.png" alt="Larry Page and Sergey Brin." caption="Larry Page and Sergey Brin" alignment="right"}
+{image file-path="img/topics/sergey-brin-and-larry-page.png" alt="Larry Page and Sergey Brin." caption="true" alignment="right"}

+Larry Page and Sergey Brin

+{image end}

 Search engines, which use algorithms to search the entire world wide web, were developed by many people, but one of the most famous search engines was developed by [Sergey Brin](https://en.wikipedia.org/wiki/Sergey_Brin) and [Larry Page](https://en.wikipedia.org/wiki/Larry_Page).